 That’s something that those involved with Hiawatha strive to do: Bring traditional music into the spotlight.
 “In addition to our Festival Committee that plans our annual Festival, our Events and Concert Committee is an active part of bringing traditional music to our area”, said Susan Divine, executive director of the Hiawatha Music Co-op.
 “The committee meets on a regular basis to brainstorm and bring events to life that expose folks to traditional American Music.
 Such music includes such music genres as bluegrass, old timey, Cajun, Irish, blues, gospel, Appalachian, to name a few”.

-In 2015 and 2016, the Co-op was not only busy with the Warm Up Wednesday Concert Series, but held a fundraiser at the Chocolay River Brewery and Restaurant featuring a high energy lower Michigan bluegrass band, Dragon Wagon, and local favorites The Union Suits and Lost Creek; held a concert in September co-sponsored with the NMU UNITED Conference and the Beaumier Heritage Center featuring Appalachian master musicians, Ginny Hawker and Tracy Schwarz; co-sponsored with the Beaumier Heritage Center Northern Night Concert series in October featuring Canadian folk band Les Poules a Colin; and held their annual Members meeting at the Elks Lodge in October 2015 featuring swing band Lindsay Lou and the Flatbellys and November 2016 featuring The Johns.
+In 2015, 2016,and 2017 the Co-op was not only busy with the Warm Up Wednesday Concert Series, but held a fundraiser at the Chocolay River Brewery and Restaurant featuring a high energy lower Michigan bluegrass band, Dragon Wagon, and local favorites The Union Suits and Lost Creek; held a concert in September co-sponsored with the NMU UNITED Conference and the Beaumier Heritage Center featuring Appalachian master musicians, Ginny Hawker and Tracy Schwarz; co-sponsored with the Beaumier Heritage Center Northern Night Concert series in October featuring Canadian folk band Les Poules a Colin; and held their annual Members meeting at the Elks Lodge in October 2015 featuring swing band Lindsay Lou and the Flatbellys and November 2016 featuring The Johns.
 In December 2015, the Co-op once again partnered with the Beaumier Heritage Center Northern Nights Concert series to bring nationally known singer-songwriter Claudia Schmidt to the area for a concert held at the Marquette Regional Historical Center.
 September 2016 was the date of a standing room only concert with master musicians Dave Bing and protege Ben Townsend held in the Community Room at the Peter White Public Library.